FARDIN98/ai-mock-interview/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Authentication**: Sign Up and Sign In using password/email authentication handled by Firebase.
+👉 **Authentication**: Sign Up and Sign In using password/email & Google authentication handled by Firebase.

 👉 **Create Interviews**: Easily generate job interviews with help of Vapi voice assistants and Google Gemini.